Atwood Stadium: Road Races

 The Atwood Stadium Races, formerly the Tuuri, is set of road races, kid's dash, 5K and 10K, that begin and end at the stadium and hosted by the Crim Fitness Foundation in partnership with Kettering University.
 The races are typically held on the fourth Saturday in July.
 It is an official Crim Training Program voucher race and is known as a training race for the Crim.
 Racers can choose to run the "duo", both races.

 The Tuuri 10K road race, named after Flint pediatrician Arthur L. Tuuri, began in 1979.
 The first four years, the winners won with sub-30-minute times.
 In 1981, Greg Meyer, a Michigan native, set the record of 29:28.
-In 1991, the race had its peak number of finisher with 1,176.
+In 1991, the race had its peak number of finishers with 1,176.
 In 2010, the Hurley Foundation ran its last Tuuri road race despite it being one of top Flint area races with 856 runners in 2010.

-A committee of runners led by Brian and Dorie Barkey attempt to have the Turri race be continued by Hurley or picked up by the Crim Fitness Foundation.
+A committee of runners led by Brian and Dorie Barkey attempt to have the Tuuri race be continued by Hurley or picked up by the Crim Fitness Foundation.
 Instead the committee staged the races in 2011 as the Atwood Stadium Road Races, hoping the nearby Carriage Town Ministries' festival would help the race and vice versa.
 The 10K and 5K had only changes to it starting and ending at Atwood Stadium.
 In 2018 and 2019, Kettering University operated the road races with the route being changed taking the runners past Chevy Commons, the Flint River Trail, Mott Park, the Educare Center, Glenwood Cemetery and Kettering's new Mobility Research Center.